edbkei/MO416AI/README.md

 9- 2 minutes videos of project shall be prepared

-10- Jupyter notebook shall be prepared (MO416AI/Prototype3/pacman.ipynb)
+10- Jupyter notebook shall be prepared (MO416AI/Prototype3/pacman.ipynb).
+ONGOING. mo416pacman.ipynb started.

 11- Test new layout output.txt.
 OK. output.txt is not appropriated, new layout layoutMO416b.lay is the valid one.